Symphyotrichum shortii

 Symphyotrichum shortii (formerly Aster shortii), commonly called Short's aster, is a species of flowering plant in the family Asteraceae.
 It is native to North America, where it is primarily found in interior areas east of the Mississippi River.
 Its natural habitat is in thin rocky soils of woodlands and thickets often around limestone bluffs.
-It is common throughout much of its range, although it is generally restricted to intact natural communities.
+It is common throughout much of its range, but it is usually restricted to intact natural communities.

 Description

 Symphyotrichum shortii is a perennial herbaceous plant growing up to 3.5 ft.
 It produces flower heads with purple ray florets in late summer and fall.
 Unlike many related Symphyotrichum species, its stem leaves are essentially entire and do not have a winged petiole.
-It bears a resemblance to the related Symphyotrichum oolentangiense of farther west, from which S. shortii can be distinguished by its cordate stem leaves and pubescent phyllaries.
+It bears a resemblance to the related Symphyotrichum oolentangiense of further west, from which S. shortii can be distinguished by its cordate stem leaves and pubescent phyllaries.

 Chromosomes

 S. shortii has a base number of eight chromosomes (x = 8).
 Diploid and tetraploid plants with respective chromosome counts of 16 and 32 have been reported.